 Applicants for the Research Assistantships should submit the following:

-- A one-page CL explaining interest in the specific position and outlining any relevant qualifications and experience
+- A one-page CL explaining interest in the specific position, outlining any relevant qualifications and experience, and availability

 Completed applications should by sent in one finished document (Word or PDF format)

 All currently enrolled undergraduate students of Harvard College are eligible to apply.